Clarence Park, Weston-super-Mare: Layout

 The western section of the park is laid out as a more formal park with mature trees, flower beds, lawned areas, and a fish pond with fountain.
 Part of the southern end of this section is taken up by the clubhouse and 3 greens of the Clarence Bowling Club.
 At the north end, near Walliscote Road, there is a house originally used as the park-keeper's lodge.
 There is a children's play area near the western edge.
 Approximately in the centre of the western section of the park, there is a small pavilion, operated in recent years as a cafe.
 The future of the cafe is currently under threat as a result of an arson attack which took place in early September 2011.
+Since this time, the cafe has had a number of operators under a lease managed by North Somerset Council.

 Cricket

 The park played host to home matches for Somerset between 1914 and 1996.
 The ground had a capacity of 6,000 spectators.
 The first recorded match on the ground which involved a senior cricket team was on 21 August 1914 and saw a Weston-super-Mare team play Glamorgan, seven years before Glamorgan were awarded first-class status.
 Several days later Somerset played their first match on the ground against Yorkshire.
 The highest attendance at the ground was 6,000 during a match against Hampshire in the 1947 County Championship season.

 In 1936, there was talk about moving the Weston festival away from Clarence Park, a move strongly resisted by Jack White, who thought the ground to be "lovely".
 The festival remained at the ground for another sixty years, until the August 1996 Cricket Festival when Somerset played their final first-class or List A match at Clarence Park.
 Their final opponent on the ground was Durham.